Itheum/architecture-diagrams/live_whitepaper.md

 2. The remaining 95% of their tokens are released progressively over a vesting period of 24 months (V:24m).

-3. During the 24-month vesting period, investors will be able to get access to their tokens in 3 months blocks - this is called the unlock period (U:3m).
-The **1st unlock date for the investors will be June 28, 2022.**
+3. During the 24-month vesting period, purchasers will be able to get access to their tokens in 3 months blocks - this is called the unlock period (U:3m).
+The **1st unlock date for the purchasers will be June 28, 2022.**

 ***Unlock Dates:***
 - June 28, 2022 (start)